metrorailings/OwlBlog/content/posts/week-2-insights.md

 Seahawks are rough on defense, but I never quite realized until now they're surprisingly talented along the back parts of their defense.
 The front lines need work, but the hope there is that one or two defensive linemen drafted over the past three years can break out into elite players.

 Seattle is a team jacked with testosterone.

+Russell Wilson has been absolutely money on his deep passing.
+No other quarterback in the league compares except for maybe Patrick Mahomes.